8l4ckSh33p/passwords/README.md

 This all means: it's pretty safe :)

+## Decryption (for pulling from database)
+All passwords are encrypted with user-specific and server-specific keys.
+This means passwords can be decrypted:
+* only by the user who created the password (so this user must be logged in), and
+* only on the same ownCloud instance where the password was created in.

+Admins are never able to decrypt passwords, since they cannot login as the user (assuming the administrator does not know the user's password).

 ## Website icons
-All website icons are downloaded from a secured Google server when you load the page.
+All website icons in the password table are downloaded from a secured Google server when you load the page.
 Nothing fancy or unsafe (even using Google), it's just about icons.
 The icon for The White House's website for example (replace *whitehouse.gov* with your own domain to try): [https://www.google.com/s2/favicons?domain=www.whitehouse.gov](https://www.google.com/s2/favicons?domain=www.whitehouse.gov).

 ## Installation
 Download the latest release and copy the folder 'passwords' to /owncloud/apps/.
 Login as admin and enable the app.
 The database table will be created automatically.